Adam Snyder

 Adam Richard Snyder (born January 30, 1982) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He was selected in the third round in the 2005 NFL draft by the San Francisco 49ers.
 He also played for the Arizona Cardinals and the New York Giants.

-At the University of Oregon he was one of the most dominant and versatile linemen in the Pac-10 conference and the winner of the Morris Trophy, as he played every position but center.
+At the University of Oregon he was the winner of the Morris Trophy, and played every position but center.
 His junior and senior seasons he was considered one of the premier left offensive tackles in college football.

 Early life

 Adam Snyder attended La Serna High School in Whittier, California, where he played football.
 He was coached by Ken LaVigne from 1999 to 2000.

 College career

-Snyder was redshirted in 2000 at Oregon and saw action in the final 11 games of the 2001 season, when he served as the for the year.
+Snyder was redshirted in 2000 at Oregon and saw action in the final 11 games of the 2001 season.

 Snyder departed as one of Oregon's most decorated linemen of all time, becoming the Ducks' third Morris Trophy recipient (as the Pac-10 Conference's top lineman) ever.
 The three-year starter and the school's first two-time first-team all-league offensive line stalwart in four decades extended his string of career starting assignments to 35 at three different positions while playing in 48 of 49 outings.